gcanti/fp-ts/docs/modules/Record.ts.md

 Intersection of 2 `Record`s.
-Takes 2 `Record`s and produces a `Record` combining only the entries of the two inputswith the same key.
+Takes 2 `Record`s and produces a `Record` combining only the entries of the 2 inputswith the same key.
 It uses the `concat` function of the provided `Magma` to combine the elements.